capy-engineer/logtrace-system/README.md

-# 📊 Project: LogTrace System with OpenTelemetry & RabbitMQ
+# 📊 Project: LogTrace System with OpenTelemetry & NATS

 ## *** System Design Document ***
 ![LogTrace System](pkg/log-system.png "LogTrace System")

 ## **1. Objectives**
 - Log request & response with **Trace ID**.
-- Push logs to **RabbitMQ** for asynchronous processing.
+- Push logs to **NATS** for asynchronous processing.
 - Store logs in **Loki** for querying and visualization in **Grafana**.
 - Track **tracing** with **OpenTelemetry & Jaeger**.
 - Easily extendable for multiple microservices.